-Paul McPherron is an assistant professor of English at Hunter College of the City University of New York (CUNY), where he also coordinates the undergraduate ESL program and teaches classes on English linguistics, sociolinguistics, ESL, and the structure of English.
+Paul McPherron is an associate professor of English at Hunter College of the City University of New York (CUNY), where he also coordinates the undergraduate ESL program and teaches classes on English linguistics, sociolinguistics, ESL, and the structure of English.
 He is a socio/applied linguist whose research interests involve questions about English language learning in relation to identity, globalization, and teaching policies, particularly in China and the United States.

 He has most recently co-written a book published by TESOL Press entitled, Cat Got Your Tongue?: Recent Research and Classroom Practices for Teaching Idioms to English Learners Around the World.
 This book examines learning and teaching idioms from research, teacher, and student perspectives.
 In earlier work, he co-edited a book on discourses of health and bodies published by Mouton de Gruyter, entitled Language, Body, and Health: Intersections, Limits, and Experiences, and he published articles and reviews in TESOL Journal, the Asia Pacific Journal of Education, CATESOL Journal, and the Journal of Language, Identity, and Education.